MujtabaAliProjects/MujtabaAliProjects/ABOUT_ME.md

 Expected Graduation: June 2026

-In my github account, I've uploaded some projects that I've worked on in the following languages:
+In my github account, I'll be uploading some projects that I've worked on in the following languages:

   Python,
   C++,